orval-labs/orval/README.md

 ### Code Generation

-`orval` enerates type-safe JS clients (TypeScript) from any valid OpenAPI v3 or Swagger v2 specification, either in `yaml` or `json` formats.
+`orval` generates type-safe JS clients (TypeScript) from any valid OpenAPI v3 or Swagger v2 specification, either in `yaml` or `json` formats.

 ### Supported clients